Information About Rabbit Hemorrhagic Disease Virus (RHDV)

 Rabbit Hemorrhagic Disease Virus (RHDV) is a highly contagious disease that affects domestic (pet) rabbits as well as cottontails, snowshoe hares and jackrabbits.

 The disease was confirmed in domestic and wild rabbits beginning in March 2020 in New Mexico.
-By July 31, the RHDV outbreak had spread to seven states in the southwest USA.
+Since then, the RHDV outbreak had spread to eleven states in the western US.
+In December 2020, a case was confirmed in Florida.

 To see affected states and counties, visit the USDA interactive map.

-For a comprehensive overview of RHDV, including tips for protecting your rabbit, visit the House Rabbit Society website. https://rabbit.org/rhdv/
+For a comprehensive overview of RHDV, including updates on vaccinations and other ways to protect your rabbit, visit the House Rabbit Society website. https://rabbit.org/rhdv/

 Is Small Pet Select hay grown in the states where the RHDV outbreak occurred?